 Karen Petersen has traveled the world extensively, publishing both nationally and internationally in a variety of publications.
 Most recently, she was published in The Malpais Review in the USA, Antiphon in the UK and A New Ulster in Northern Ireland.
 In 2015, she read “In Memory of W.B.
 Yeats” at the Yeats Festival in Santa Fe, New Mexico and the KGB Bar in NYC.
 Her poems have been translated into Persian and Spanish.
 She holds a B.A. in Philosophy and Classics from Vassar College and an M.S. from Columbia University’s Graduate School of Journalism.
-She received 5 Pushcart Prize nominations this year, in the categories of poetr, short story, and flash—the first person in the history of the Prize to do so.
+She received five Pushcart Prize nominations this year, in the categories of poetry, short story, and flash fiction—the first person in the history of the Prize to do so.

 At The Wild Word we are proud to present some of the best online writing around, as well as being a platform for new and emerging writers and artists.